 - 🍽 Calories and Protein: 230kcal and 24 grams of protein

-- ⭐ Why You'll Love It: Rich, bold flavor and packed with fuel, this protein smoothie is the pick-me-up you need.
+- ⭐ Why You'll Love It: Rich, bold flavor and packed with fuel, this protein shake with coffee is the pick-me-up you need.

 SUMMARIZE & SAVE THIS CONTENT ON

 Need something that feels like a treat and actually fuels your day?
-This coffee and protein shake is exactly that.
-It blends bold coffee flavor with creamy, protein-rich ingredients similar to this protein latte recipe to give you a boost you’ll love, with no sugar crash, just smooth, sustainable energy.
+This coffee and protein shake does both.
+It blends bold coffee flavor with creamy, protein-rich ingredients (similar to this protein latte recipe) for a smooth, filling boost that works just as well for breakfast as it does for an afternoon slump.
+And yes, there's no banana!

-Whether you're sipping it after an early workout or pulling yourself together midafternoon, this protein smoothie with coffee can carry you through.
-Try it alongside recipes like my crockpot pumpkin spice latte, turmeric protein shake with ginger, or even dairy-free chocolate protein pudding.
-It’s the perfect way to rotate in something familiar but powerful.
+Whether you’re sipping it post-workout or powering through a busy afternoon, this protein smoothie with coffee fits right in.
+I love rotating it with favorites like my crockpot pumpkin spice latte, turmeric protein shake with ginger, or even dairy-free chocolate protein pudding so things never get boring.

 Jump To